Blackbody Radiation Calculator

 The result is given in watts per steradian per square meter per meter of wavelength, written here as W·sr⁻¹·m⁻³.
 That unit can look intimidating at first, but it simply means the emitted intensity is measured per direction, per emitting area, and per wavelength interval.
 If you want to explore how a spectrum changes, keep the temperature fixed and vary the wavelength.
 If you want to compare different objects at one wavelength, keep wavelength fixed and vary the temperature.
 After a calculation appears, the copy button lets you save a compact summary for lab notes, class exercises, or quick comparisons across several runs.

-The wavelength form of Planck's law gives the spectral radiance of a blackbody.
+The blackbody spectral radiance calculator uses the wavelength form of Planck's law.
 This page already uses the standard expression in MathML, and it is preserved below so the formula remains machine-readable as well as visually readable:

 The spectral radiance of a blackbody can be expressed using Planck's law as B ( λ , T ) = 2 h c 2 λ 5 1 e h c λ k T - 1 .

 Here h is Planck's constant, c is the speed of light, k is Boltzmann's constant, λ is wavelength, and T is absolute temperature.
-The first fraction, which contains λ5 in the denominator, pushes the value sharply with wavelength.
+The first fraction, which contains λ5 in the denominator, makes the value highly sensitive to wavelength.
 The exponential term then suppresses short wavelengths unless the temperature is high enough to populate them strongly.
 Together, those two ingredients create the famous blackbody curve: low at very short wavelengths, rising to a peak, and then falling away again at longer wavelengths.

 Because the constants are in SI units, the calculator converts your wavelength from nanometers to meters before computing the result.
 That internal conversion matters.
 If you type 500, the script interprets that as 500 nm, then uses 500 × 10-9 m in the equation.
 This is why the calculator can accept the units people naturally use for optics while still returning physically consistent SI-based radiance values.